AWaselnuk/AWaselnuk.github.io/_posts/2017-10-23-prioritizing-ux-work-a-set-of-lenses.md

   <aside class="notes" data-markdown>
     * I started to wonder more about this word 'product'.
 It seemed something was in the air.
-    * We have product managers at Shopify and that sounded relevant.
+    * We have product managers at Shopify and that seemed interesting.
   </aside>
 </section>